vmware-clarity/clarity-guidance/100-color.md

 ## Changelog

-- **2024-12-03**: Moved to foundation and added links to website pages for documentation.
+- **2024-12-03**: Moved to Foundation block and added links to website pages for documentation.
 - **2024-10-22**: Initial guidance